ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

-The Resolve() call returns a list of Preconnection objects, that represent the concrete addresses, local and server reflexive, on which a Rendezvous() for the Preconnection will listen for incoming connections.
+The Resolve() call returns a list of Preconnection objects, that represent the concrete addresses, local and server reflexive, on which a Rendezvous() for a Connection created from that Preconnection will listen for incoming connections.
 This list can be passed to a peer via a signalling protocol, such as SIP or WebRTC, to configure the remote.

 ## Connection Groups {#groups}